 The initiative stems from persistent government concerns about supply chain security.
 Officials worry that hardware manufactured in adversarial nations could contain hidden backdoors for surveillance or be used to disrupt network traffic, which many consumers attempt to protect using tools like a VPN.
 By targeting the equipment itself, the FCC aims to prevent potentially compromised devices from connecting to U.S. networks.

-Should the FCC later use this expanded authority to designate specific router manufacturers, consumers could see a shift in the market.
+As a result of this ban, consumers will see a shift in the market.
 While the intended outcome is to improve security for home and business networks, potential impacts include reduced product selection and potentially higher prices for approved devices.
-The public has 30 days from the notice's publication to submit comments on the proposed criteria.